Walter Weyl: World War I

 In 1915, during World War I, he traveled in Germany and Russia, publishing his observations in American World Policies (1917) and The End of the War (1918).

 American World Policies (1917), published before the outcome of the war was known, examined the profound changes that it caused in the American psyche:

 "The Great War has thrown America back upon itself.
 It has come as a test and challenge to all our theories.
 Suddenly, yet subtly, it has shaken our optimism and undermined our faith in the peaceful progress of humanity.
 Our isolation is gone, and with it our sense of security and self-direction.
 Americans, who a few days ago would have dared to abolish army and navy as a supreme earnest of good faith, reluctantly agree to arm.
 'Self-defence,' they now say, 'comes before progress.
 We must lay aside our hopes of a world at peace and must guard our gates.'"

 In 1917, Weyl traveled to China, Japan, and Korea.

 During the war, Weyl helped organize the quartermaster general's office in the War Department.

 Weyl had hoped but failed to be part of the U.S. delegation to the Paris Peace Conference, but he traveled to Europe anyway in the winter and the spring of 1919 to bear witness to the postwar gathering.
 He knew many of members of the Commission and spent a great deal of time composing numerous books in his head that might explain the complexities and tragedy of the conference.
 He was especially concerned with the growing restiveness of the "proletariat" and wondered if the conference was not marking "the suicide of capitalism."

 Personal

 In 1907 Weyl married Bertha Poole, a labor organizer, writer, and fellow settlement house worker who came from a wealthy Chicago family.
-They lived mostly in Woodstock Their only son was Nathaniel Weyl.
+They lived mostly in Woodstock, NY.
+Their only son was Nathaniel Weyl.

 Death

-Weyl died of throat cancer on November 9, 1919 at the age of forty-six.
+Weyl died of throat cancer on November 9, 1919, at the age of forty-six.